DiomedesAuRaa/Portfolio/README.md

 ### **Kubernetes Platform Deployment and Delivery**
 Led the evaluation of diverse open-source and licensed solutions in collaboration with stakeholders and leadership.
 Used gained insights to drive the development of a Kubernetes-based Platform as a Service (PaaS) solution.
 Built and deployed the platform with Infrastructure as Code (IaC) principles using Terraform, ensuring it met the unique requirements of developers for both testing and production environments.

+### **Azure Infrastructure as Code with Terraform**
+Designed and deployed Azure infrastructure using Terraform, automating the provisioning of Azure Virtual Machines, AKS clusters, and supporting services.
+Implemented best practices for security, scalability, and cost optimization in cloud deployments.
+For more details, visit the [Azure Terraform Stack repository](https://github.com/DiomedesAuRaa/azure-terraform-stack).

 ---
 ## **Contact**
 For inquiries, please visit my [Contact Form](https://diomedesauraa.github.io/portfolio/contact).